itzrossyo/Cryptosite-P2/README.md

 ### Imagery

-High-quality and relevant images related to cryptocurrencies and blockchain will be used throughout the website to enhance the visual appeal and maintain user engagement.
+High-quality and relevant images related to cryptocurrencies will be used throughout the website to enhance the visual appeal and maintain user engagement.

 ### Features